Disappearing polymorph: Ranitidine

-Though it is very difficult to crystalize Form 1 in the presence of seeds of Form 2, if the two forms are already crystalized, then they can coexist indefinitely when mixed together.
+Though it is very difficult to crystallize Form 1 in the presence of seeds of Form 2, if the two forms are already crystallized, then they can coexist indefinitely when mixed together.
 Later research showed that the two forms consists of different conformers of ranitidine, making this a case of conformational polymorphism.
-Specifically, the nitroethenediamine moiety of the ranitidine cations are rotated in a different direction for the two forms.
+Specifically, the nitroethenediamine moiety of the ranitidine cations is rotated in different directions in the two forms.
 Also, that moiety is more disordered in Form 2.

 As the 1978 patent was nearing its 1995 expiration, many generics companies attempted to develop generics using the procedure described in 1978 patent, but they all ended up with Form 2.
 Some generics companies (such as Novopharm) claimed that Glaxo never produced Form 1, and thus the 1978 patent inherently anticipated Form 2, thus invalidating the 1985 and 1987 patents (since double patenting is invalid).
 If the argument holds, then Form 2 could be marketed as generics in 1995 at the expiration of the 1978 patent.
 Since an additional seven years of exclusive marketing is highly profitable, Glaxo fought back.

 In order to win the first Glaxo, Inc. v.
 Novopharm, Ltd case, Glaxo argued successfully that Form 1 could be produced according to the 1978 patent procedure in a carefully quarantined environment, and that Novopharm had been producing Form 2 due to disappearing polymorphs.
 The organic chemist Jack Baldwin, acting as a witness to Glaxo, had two of his postdoctoral researchers, for three times, produce Form 1 according to the 1978 patent procedure.
 Consequently, the court ruled that the 1985 patent is valid and covers Form 2.

 Subsequent to losing the case, Novopharm attempted to bring Form 1 to market, so Glaxo sued them again in the second Glaxo, Inc. v.
 Novopharm, Ltd case.
 Glaxo argued that Novopharm could not market generics containing even trace amounts of Form 2.
-In particular, that means any generic Zantac containing an infrared spectrogram peak at 1045 $cm^{-1}$ infringes their 1985 patent.
+In particular, that means any generic Zantac containing an infrared spectrogram peak at 1045 cm-1 infringes their 1985 patent.
 However, during the prosecution of the first case, Glaxo had already accepted that the 1985 patent covered only products containing chemicals with a specific, 29-peak infrared (IR) spectrum.
 This was intended to avoid double patenting—Glaxo had to emphasize the unique aspects of Form 2 to distinguish it from the invention described in the 1978 patent.
 Since Glaxo could not establish the presence of the 29-peak IR spectrogram in Novopharm's product, the court ruled in favor of Novopharm.